 The Secret Ingredient

-My Vietnamese-American family had a habit of adding fish sauce to just about everything—even Chef Boyardee and canned ravioli.
+My Vietnamese-American family added fish sauce to almost everything.
+Even to Chef Boyardee or canned ravioli.

 Lasagna Soup Recipe Ingredients

-- Seasonings – A mix of dried parsley, oregano, red chili flakes, and Tony Chachere’s Creole Seasoning creates layers of depth and spice.
-I once skipped the chili flakes, and honestly, I missed that gentle heat!
+- Seasonings – Add dried parsley, oregano, red chili flakes, and Tony Chachere’s Creole Seasoning.
+These give it a nice spice.
+One time I skipped the chili flakes—big mistake!

-- Tomato paste – It brings a concentrated tomato flavor and extra richness to the broth, making it taste like it’s been simmering all day.
+- Tomato paste – It adds deep tomato flavor and makes the soup thick.
+It tastes like it has cooked all day.

-- Marinara – I personally love Rao’s Marinara Sauce, but any red pasta sauce works if you have a favorite.
+- Marinara – I love Rao’s Marinara Sauce, but any red pasta sauce works.
+Use what you like.

-- Lasagna pasta sheets – Break them into pieces and cook them directly in the soup for that authentic lasagna texture.
+- Lasagna pasta sheets – Break them into small pieces.
+Cook them right in the soup for that real lasagna feel.

 How to Make Lasagna Soup